Yuan-Zzzz/Gum/docs/code/gum-code-reference/animationruntime.md

 1. Call `GumService.LoadAnimations`
 2. Obtain an `AnimationRuntime` instance from your `GraphicalUiElement`
-3. Call `ApplyAtTimeTo` to apply the animation at runtime.
+3. Call `StartAnimation` to play the animation automatically.

 The following code shows how to load the first screen in a Gum project and how to play its animation.